opentensor/old-docs/src/nested/TheDataset.md

 ## Storage

-In order to ensure global access and make the network robust to single points of failure, Genesis is stored on The InterPlanetary File System [(IPFS)](https://docs.ipfs.io/concepts/what-is-ipfs/#what-is-ipfs) as a set of small chunks, files no larger than 1Mb, each containing a small sample of the larger dataset.
+In order to ensure global access and make the network robust to single points of failure, The Mountain is stored on The InterPlanetary File System [(IPFS)](https://docs.ipfs.io/concepts/what-is-ipfs/#what-is-ipfs) as a set of small chunks, files no larger than 1Mb, each containing a small sample of the larger dataset.
 These small chunks are organized into a set of 22 datasets each with a standard data format, for instance, Arxiv articles or Github code.

 ## Querying